tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The cipher suite used to encrypt the SNI.

 key_share
-: The KeyShareEntry carrying the client's public ephemeral key shared used to derive the ESNI key.
+: The KeyShareEntry carrying the client's public ephemeral key share used to derive the ESNI key.

 record_digest